apoclyps/reviews/README.md

 ### Quick Start

-If you want to get up and running with Reviews immediately, run:
+If you want to get up and running with Reviews, you will first first need to create a personal access token.
+To [create a Personal Access Token](https://github.com/settings/tokens) with the required permissions for reviews, you can `generate a new token (classic)` and enable the following full scopes for the following:

+- `repo`
+- `admin:org`

+> Note: Whilst reviews only requires read only access, providing only `public_repo` and `read:org` permissions is insufficent as it does encompass all types of read-only access for repositories.

+To start using reviews, you can run the following:

 ```bash
 export GITHUB_USER="your-github-username"